Our agent portal services are temporarily unavailable. Our team is investigating with high priority. Updates: status page arrow-yellow-color

 Behavioral analytics (BA) tools

-Companies can use behavioral analytics tools to track and analyze different user behaviors such as website visits, time spent on pages, clicks, and conversion actions (purchases and sign-ups).
+Companies use behavioral analytics tools to track and analyze different user behaviors such as website visits, time spent on pages, clicks, and conversion actions (purchases and sign-ups).

 An example is Hotjar, which utilizes heat maps, session recordings and surveys to analyze how users interact with a website, assisting organizations in identifying pain points and improving usability.